pl247/x-demo/README.md

 ## 1. Configuring the Fabric Interconnect for Intersight Managed Mode Demo

 The Fabric Interconnect IMM setup simulator is written as a bash shell script.
 This allows you to demo/simulate the reset of an FI in preparation for using it in IMM mode.
-To run it simply make the script executable and run it.
+To use it simply make the script executable and run it.

 ```
 chmod u+x imm_setup.sh